 If you want to take pseudoephedrine, you should also talk to your doctor if you have glaucoma.

-These drugs are category C drugs, which means there’s the possibility of birth defects.
-Women should avoid using them during the first trimester of pregnancy and possibly throughout pregnancy.
+Women should avoid using these drugs during the first trimester of pregnancy and possibly throughout pregnancy.

 These drugs also pass into a woman’s breast milk, though phenylephrine does so in smaller amounts.
 That means these drugs may have side effects in a child who is breastfed by someone who takes these drugs.